yellobyte/Swiss-Style-Doorbell/README.md

 #define valveClosed HIGH
 ```

 The melody of the doorbell is coded as shown below.
-This array makes it possible to add/delete tones, change their timings or re-assign valves in no time.
+The array makes it possible to add/delete tones, change their timings or re-assign valves in no time.

 ```c
 ...